How to Stay Healthy On the Road

-- Drink plenty of fluids to avoid dehydration, as due to high temperature and high humidity our bodies lose a lot of water.
+- Drink plenty of water to rehydrate yourself.
+Due to high temperature and high humidity your body loses a lot of water.

-- Do not forget to use sunscreen.
+- Do not forget to put sunscreen.
 Consider sun protection factor (SPF) of 30 or greater.

-- Stay away from areas of stagnant water, wetlands and forests, because these places are ideal for mosquito breeding
+- Stay away from stagnant water, wetlands and flooded forests, because such places are ideal for mosquito breeding;

 - Take vitamin B1 and garlic.
-100 mg of vitamin B1 per day can help you protect yourself from mosquito stings.
-It makes your skin allocate a certain smell that repels mosquitoes but it imperceptible to others.
-Garlic consumption has the same effect
+100 mg of vitamin B1 per day can protect you from mosquito bites.
+It makes your skin allocate a certain smell that repels mosquitoes but imperceptible to others.
+Eating garlic has pretty the same effect

-By sticking to these simple tips you may significantly reduce the risk of catching infection overseas.
-Before the trip you should mind all details starting from broad-brimmed hat to antiseptic hand gel.
-You should also consider the structure of first-aid kit that should always be at hand:
+By sticking to these simple steps you may significantly reduce the risk of catching infection abroad.
+Before the trip you should keep in mind all details starting from broad-brimmed hat to antiseptic hand gel.
+You should also create your travel first-aid kit that should always be at hand:

-Remember these are the general health tips, they are not a replacement for consultation with your personal physician.
-Discuss your personal health issues according to health records.
+Remember these are the general health tips on how to stay healthy on the road, they are not a replacement for consultation with your personal doctor.
+Discuss your personal health issues according to your health records.